 If you don’t mind splashing the cash and want a stress-free arrival into Oslo, consider taking a private transfer.

-This VIP option cuts out some of the hassle of waiting around for a taxi but – at around 2,300 NOK for three people – it certainly isn’t cheap.
+This VIP option cuts out some of the hassle of waiting around for a taxi but – at around 1,170 NOK per person – it certainly isn’t cheap.

 But wait, I’m landing at Sandefjord Torp Airport instead!

 “Help!
 I’m not at Gardermoen.
 I’m at Torp!”